 - Robotic pallet shuttles – This is a shuttle-style system that delivers items with a “bot” running on a track in-between the racks.

 - Floor robots – Floor robots store items on portable shelving, which is picked up and moved from storage to the employee by automated robots.

 ASRS systems are useful for any business with a warehouse needing more efficiency and space.

-If you are a decent-sized warehouse, a large enterprise, a government entity, or any type of warehouse needing automation and help with your orders, ASRS is useful for you.
+If you are a decent-sized warehouse, a large enterprise, a government entity, or any type of facility needing warehouse automation and help with your orders, ASRS is useful for you.

 For guidance setting up an ASRS system, contact our experts or call 888-558-1830.